gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

-If you have any repos mirroring their content into Helix Git Fusion, we strongly recommend that you update Helix Git Fusion and the Helix Versioning Engine prior to updating GitSwarm.
+If you have any repos mirroring their content into Helix Git Fusion, we strongly recommend that you update Helix Git Fusion and the Helix Versioning Engine prior to updating GitSwarm EE.

 -   **For Ubuntu:**